What do cats eat?

 - Raw (home-prepared and commercial)

-Commercial cat food comes in "premium" and "supermarket" form.
+Commercial cat food comes in premium and supermarket form.
 Premium brands can be purchased through your vet or pet stores, brands include Iams and Royal Canin.
 Then there are your supermarket brands such as Whiskas, Dine etc. Supermarket foods come in dry, canned or raw.
-Furthermore, there are "prescription" which can only be prescribed by your vet.
+Furthermore, there are prescription diets which can only be purchased from a veterinarian.
 These diets help manage conditions such as kidney failure.

 My personal preference is a bit of everything.
 I am not a fan of feeding a cat the same food every day as it can lead to fussiness.
 A homemade raw diet can be fed, but you really need experience with feline nutrition to do this safely.
 The benefits of dry and canned are they are commercially prepared foods which "should" contain all the nutrients your cat needs.